 PASTOR'S CORNER

-Welcome to St. Ann’s Parish Website!
+Welcome to the Parish of St. Ann's Website!

 I invite you to explore our website as a means of getting to know St. Ann’s and all that we do to serve Christ and one another.
 While we are well known in Charlotte for having a beautiful church and beautiful liturgy, what’s most beautiful about our parish is our parishioners!
 We are a family-oriented, thriving parish just south of Uptown Charlotte, filled with people committed to worshiping God through the fullness of our Catholic tradition and serving the poor and needy with charity and compassion.
 Come join us for Mass and help us as we seek to glorify God, bear witness to His Truth, and show forth His Love.